-Universal Credit is replacing certain benefits in parts of the UK.
+Universal Credit is set to replace all benefits by the end of 2024.

 A person may be able to claim if they are on a low income or out of work.

 Universal Credit is replacing:

 - Jobseeker's Allowance

 - Housing Benefit

 - Working Tax Credit

 - Child Tax Credit

 - Employment and Support Allowance

 - Income Support